carriercomm/trc/README.md

 * collaborative: just used with netcat, scp, rsync, mail, ftp...
 * clear: revision is just a date, not an obscure hash or number
 * naturaly compress: your code is naturaly compressed by trc, less disk space wasted
+* pragamatic: who has time to set up a git repository?